 Last week I had an inspiration from the fact that the old mormon.org website was redirecting to a new domain.
 Plus, I was working through writing my own exit story to help me process all the deep emotions involved in a personal faith transition.
 I combined the fact that I was perturbed that my old profile was no longer available and the new one I was writing and thought there should be a new site with the same type of profiles, but for honest and open stories.
 It had always bothered me that the old site was so sterilized and censored.

-So, this all combined into a site to not only house my own story, but to provide a platform for anyone that wanted to share theirs as well.
-It would be a new mormon.org, and I saw that wasmormon.org was available, so I nabbed it because I liked the play on words; the intended audience is anyone that was mormon.
-I spent any spare time that week building out a simple site that allowed registration and contributions, as well as listing the stories, and then I deployed the site to a live server and shared it to a few friends!
+So, this all combined into a site to not only house my own story but to provide a platform for anyone that wanted to share theirs as well.
+It would be a new mormon.org, and I saw that wasmormon.org was available, so I nabbed it because I liked the play on words; the intended audience is anyone that was Mormon.
+I spent any spare time that week building out a simple site that allowed registration and contributions, as well as listing the stories, and then I deployed the site to a live server and shared it with a few friends!

-The site had over a thousand visitors in the first week, dozens of registrations.
+The site had over a thousand visitors in the first week and dozens of registrations.
 Plus, it went from a single profile to 13!

 It’s amazing to go from idea to fruition and actually engage users to contribute content in such a quick time frame.
 Just 2 weeks ago none of this was here, but now it’s a budding community.
 The site must be filling a need that people have to speak their truth and share their stories.
 Thanks to everyone who has taken the time to contribute.